NathanWenslaff/salesforce-scripts/README.md

 npm run debugMode:enable
 ```

-This will query for users in your org that have debug mode disabled.
-Then it will prompt you to select which users you want to enable debug mode for.
+1. It will query for users in your org that have debug mode **disabled**.
+2. It will prompt you to select which users you want to **enable** debug mode for.

 ```
 npm run debugMode:disable
 ```

-This will query for users in your org that have debug mode enabled.
-Then it will prompt you to select which users you want to disable debug mode for.
+1. It will query for users in your org that have debug mode **enabled**.
+2. It will prompt you to select which users you want to **disable** debug mode for.

+Note: These scripts allow you to programmatically enable/disable debug mode for Guest Users, something that can't be done through the Salesforce UI.

 ## Set Up Trace Flags